The Best Esports Merch for Your Audience

 If you’ve built up the fanbase and can guarantee sales, we recommend testing the waters first.
 Try 1-2 items first, at a small scale, before going 100% custom.

 So there you have it.
-We’ve run the numbers; done the research.
+We’ve run the numbers; do the research.
 The list above will get your esports merch line started right – and provide the best bang for your buck.
 Pick wisely for your unique brand.

 Don’t consider the list above as exhaustive or ironclad.
 Not all apparel types are appropriate for every brand and every fanbase.
 You might find success venturing beyond this list into riskier product types.
 For most esports shops, however, the list above represents the core foundation of your business.

-Remember, the last thing you want are surplus, unsold goods sitting in boxes and collecting dust.
+Remember, the last thing you want is surplus, unsold goods sitting in boxes and collecting dust.
 Focus on a handful of bestsellers as you’re starting out and build up a solid fanbase.
 Avoid overextending your line until you’re comfortable taking on more risk.

 In the meantime, our team at Visuals by Impulse is here to support your merch journey.
-We hope to see your line up on the big esports stage someday.
+We hope to see your lineup on the big esports stage someday.